Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines1.md

     print(future.result())  # (2)!
     ```

-    1. The `relax_job` function was pre-defined in quacc with a `#!Python @job` decorator, which is why did not need to include it here.
+    1. The `relax_job` function was pre-defined in quacc with a `#!Python @job` decorator, which is why we did not need to include it here.
 We also did not need to use a `#!Python @flow` decorator because Parsl does not have an analogous decorator.

     2. The use of `.result()` serves to block any further calculations from running until it is resolved.
 Calling `.result()` also returns the function output as opposed to the `AppFuture` object.